Canada entry requirements for Sweden passport holders

 Prepare for arrival

-Before you fly, print or save on your phone: your visa approval letter, passport, return ticket, accommodation booking, and insurance.
+Before you fly, save your eTA confirmation email, passport, return ticket, and accommodation details on your phone.
 At the airport in Canada, go to the 'Visitors' queue.
-The border officer will ask your purpose, length of stay, and may ask to see your documents.
+The border officer will ask about your purpose, length of stay, and may ask to see your documents.
 Answer honestly and clearly.

 Download Canada Entry Checklist